rome/tools/website/src/docs/lint/rules/useTsExpectError.md

 # useTsExpectError

-Enforce the use of `while` loops instead of `for` loops when the initializer and update expressions are not needed
+Enforce use `@ts-expect-error` instead of `@ts-ignore` to get notified when suppression is no longer necessary.

 ## Examples